microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/Security Copilot Q&A.md

 Additionally, **Security Copilot does not share your data with OpenAI.**

+#### Can we trust AI?
+Security Copilot is built with our **[responsible AI principles](https://www.microsoft.com/en-us/ai/responsible-ai?activetab=pivot1%3aprimaryr6).** Additionally, Security Copilot uses Role-based access controls (RBAC) and operates in tandem with user permissions.

 #### Will Security Copilot "hallucinate"?
 To ensure the accuracy of Security Copilot's responses, Microsoft's Threat Intelligence (TI) data, model fine-tuning, and the user's connected skillsets ground Security Copilot to prevent hallucinations.
 Security Copilot also outlines the steps and sources it uses to arrive at an answer, allowing users to verify the provided results.